Skip to product information

 It comes in two classic colors, black and white, and can be paired with anything.

-It can be worn with traditional Japanese items such as geta and setta sandals to create a "Japanese summer" look, or worn as an inner layer under a leather jacket, as seen by postwar gamblers.
+It can be worn with traditional Japanese items such as geta and setta sandals to create a "Japanese summer" look, or worn as an inner layer under a leather jacket, as was the case with postwar gamblers.

 Payment